Sergeant major: History

 In 16th century Spain, the sargento mayor ("sergeant major") was a general officer.
 He commanded an army's infantry, and ranked about third in the army's command structure; he also acted as a sort of chief of staff to the army's commander.

-In the 17th century, sergeant majors appeared in individual regiments.
+In the 17th century, sergeants major appeared in individual regiments.
 These were field officers, third in command of their regiments (after their colonels and lieutenant colonels), with a role similar to the older, army-level sergeant major (although obviously on a smaller scale).
 The older position became known as "sergeant major general" to distinguish it.
 Over time, the term "sergeant" was dropped from both titles, giving rise to the modern ranks of major and major general.

 The full title of sergeant major fell out of use until the latter part of the 18th century, when it began to be applied to the senior non-commissioned officer of an infantry battalion or cavalry regiment.
 At about this time, the U.S. and British histories of the title diverge, with the American Revolutionary War.

 Commonwealth of Nations forces

 Sergeant major is now generally an appointment rather than a rank.
 The appointment is normally held by the senior warrant officer of an army or marine unit.
 These appointments are made at several levels: for example, the senior warrant officer of a company, battery or squadron, or the senior warrant officer of a battalion or regiment.
 A sergeant major of a regiment or battalion is known as a regimental sergeant major, rather than a "regiment sergeant major" or "battalion sergeant major".

 The sergeant major of a unit is responsible to the commanding officer for advising them on matters relating to non-commissioned members of that unit.
 Sergeant majors are normally addressed as "sir" or "ma'am" by subordinates, and as "sergeant major", by their full title (or its abbreviation), or as "Mr" or "Ms" [surname], by superiors.

-In the British Armed Forces, the plural is sergeant majors and not sergeants major as it is in the United States.